-Editor's note: This is the first of a series about the 1955 GBHS state championship baseball team.
+Editor's note: This is the final of a two-part series commemorating the 1955 GBHS state championship baseball team.
 Terry Knowles, a member of the 1955 Panthers, wrote the feature and, with teammates, recalls, 60 years later, that glorious season in the history of the GBHS baseball program.
-Look for part two of the feature in next Sunday's Tribune.

 TERRY KNOWLES, Special to the Tribune